General Volunteer Information

 Volunteer Village

-For those picking up uniforms at Volunteer Village, your Volunteer Badge will be available at VOLUNTEER WILL CALL, located at the ticket trailer at the front gate.
+For those picking up uniforms at Volunteer Village, your Volunteer Badge will be available at VOLUNTEER WILL CALL, located at the ticket trailer at the front entrance.
 Once you receive your volunteer badge, you may proceed to Volunteer Village to pick up your uniform.

 Admissions